Western Region Games and Tournaments

 4. The head coach of a team receiving 30 or more minutes of penalties in a regulation time (overtime not included)

-5. All suspensions except code 18 (Match) are considered equivalent to Misconduct.Back to Questions
+5. All suspensions except code 18 (Match) are considered equivalent to Misconduct, with a minor variation on serving for the Last 4 Minutes penalty/suspension.Back to Questions

 How to report: